-The 5 Best Sleeping Bags for Kids
+The Best 3-Sleeping Bags for Kids

 Because a well-rested kid is a happy camper.

 No offense to summer, but early autumn is the prime camping season.
 There are fewer bugs.
 Campfire ghost stories seem scarier because of the crispness in the air.
 And, most importantly, the family sleeps better because it’s not 90 degrees and swarming with said bugs.
-But the quality of sleep a kid gets on a camping trip depends as much on the sleeping bag they crawl into than the temperature outside.
-Few pieces of gear are more integral to a young kid’s enjoyment of the nature — and you don’t want to shove them into an adult-sized bag.
+But the quality of sleep a kid gets on a camping trip depends as much on the 3-season sleeping bag they crawl into than the temperature outside.
+Few pieces of gear are more integral to a young kid’s enjoyment of nature — and you don’t want to shove them into an adult-sized sleeping bag.

-It’s worth investing in a kid-sized sleeping bag for a couple of reasons — the main being practical: for a sleeping bag to work and feel warm, the body needs to heat up the air inside it.
+It’s worth investing in a kid-sized 3-season sleeping bag for a couple of reasons — the main being practical: for a sleeping bag to work and feel warm, the body needs to heat up the air inside it.
 If there’s a lot of extra space in there, your body has more air to heat.
 And that can be hard for a little person.

 Big Agnes Wolverine 15

 The warmest kids bag available, the Wolverine has all of the features of Big Agnes’ acclaimed adult bags, just sized for tots, kids, and teens.
-The mummy-shaped bag has a contoured hood (with a single-hand operable cord lock) that follows the shape of the head for a more comfortable fit.
+The mummy-shaped 3-season sleeping bag has a contoured hood (with a single-hand operable cord lock) that follows the shape of the head for a more comfortable fit.
 The collar has a draft-free zipper and wedge to seal out frosty mornings.
 And the insulation is shingled throughout to prevent cold spots.
 Even better, an integrated pad sleeve on the bottom keeps kiddos from sliding off their pads at night.

 Weight: 2 lb., 6 oz.